-Join Scott Pagano for an in-depth discussion in this video Overview of the Houdini paradigm, part of Up and Running with Houdini.
+Join Scott Pagano for an in-depth discussion in this video Overview of the Houdini paradigm, part of Learning Houdini.

 - First off, we're going to open Houdini and just discuss the basic paradigm and why Houdini is different than other 3D applications.
 Here's our interface and to some degree this looks like a lot of other 3D applications.
 And there's a lot of special things about, obviously, different kinds of windows and how this works under the hood.
 So, the main thing about Houdini is that it's a procedural 3D application.
 And basically, what that means is that we work in this much more malleable, non-linear way.
 Where instead of working just towards building specific assets, we're actually building systems and networks to be able to generate results.